ArmaShaik/covid-analysis-sql-tableau/SQL_Tableau_YelpCOVIDAnalysis/README.md

 # Data Technology: COVID-19 Impact on U.S. Fast-Food Franchises

 This project analyzes how the COVID-19 pandemic affected the operations of top U.S. fast-food chains using SQL and Tableau.
-Working with datasets from Yelp and Kaggle, we explored franchise unit changes, consumer behavior, and brand-level impact to derive actionable insights for stakeholders in the food service industry.
+Working with datasets from Yelp and Kaggle, we explored franchise unit changes, consumer behavior, and brand-level impact to derive actionable insights.
 ---

 ## 🧠 Business Questions Addressed